 “But I’m not sure what time my daughter has to be at Hardees,” my friend said, “I called the teacher and she said to Facebook her.”

 September 3, 2011

-During my summer travels, I spent a few days in Suwannee County, Florida (To keep you from running for a map, Suwannee County is very rural county in Northwest Florida, near the panhandle, brushing the Suwannee River, but not near much else except Interstate 10.).
+During my summer travels, I spent a few days in Suwanee County, Florida (To keep you from running for a map, Suwanee County is very rural county in Northwest Florida, near the panhandle, brushing the Suwanee River, but not near much else except Interstate 10.).

 On my second day there as I was driving down a very rural road to Live Oak, the county’s one major town, one of my traveling companions asked, “Did you notice the mailboxes here?

 I looked at a mailbox as we passed a dirt driveway.
 Then the next and the next.
 Every mailbox was facing away from the road.
 They all had turn-arounds for the mail truck off the road, though some were dangerously close or practically in the drainage ditch.

 I’ve lived in several places in five states and have visited dozens of other cities and towns in numerous states from coast to coast.
 And nowhere have I seen a community where ever mailbox was facing the wrong way.